toasterofbread/spmp/README.md

 # Features
 - Edit song, artist, and playlist titles
+- Select multiple songs for batch actions on any screen
+- Customisable colour theming throughout the app
+    - Use a colour from the current song's thumbnail
+    - Or use a custom colour set per-song or globally
-- Set separate languages for app UI and metadata like song titles
+- Display app UI and metadata like song titles in separate languages
 - In-app YouTube Music login
 - Display time-synchronised lyrics from [KuGou](https://www.kugou.com/) and [PetitLyrics](https://petitlyrics.com/)
     - Timed lyrics are displayed in a toggleable bar above every app page
     - Furigana (readings) display above Japanese kanji within lyrics
-- Select multiple songs for batch actions on any screen
 - Pin any song, playlist, album, or artist to the top of the main page
 - Customisable Discord rich presence
 - Easily insert songs at any position in the queue